misocho/morangcode/README.md

 </div>

 # Morangcode
-This is a blog site were I write about algorithms and data structures.
-Anything from grapth theory to dynamic programming.
+This is a blog site where I write about algorithms and data structures.
+Anything from graph theory to dynamic programming.
 We will also tackle letcode challenges to test out our skills.

 # Technologies used
 - Gatsby (Blog starter code)